What is an Ankle Sprain?

 - Balance and stability training

-- Protecting the ankle joint while participating inactivity, by using tape or ankle braces if there is a previous history of ankle injury or sprain.
+- Protecting the ankle joint while participating in an activity by using tape or ankle braces if there is a previous history of ankle injury or sprain

 - Chronic pain